cloudknit-io/cloudknit/README.md

 ## Other Challenges

+There are other challenges that teams face as their environments become more complex.

-### Environment Replication is a pain
+* Environment Replication is a pain

-### Not easy to Visualize/Understand Environments
+* Not easy to Visualize/Understand Environments

-### Drift Detection for the entire environment is difficult
+* Drift Detection for the entire environment is difficult

-### Not straightforward to Promote changes across environments
+* Not straightforward to Promote changes across environments

 ## How does CloudKnit work?